Why Are Audiobooks So Expensive? 6 Factors For Their High Price

 And so, if someone can reduce the price of audiobooks, it’s Audible, or to be more precise, Amazon.
 (Amazon acquired Audible in 2008)

-Let’s just hope that with increasing audiobooks listeners, Audible finds a way to reduce their share over the price and help the users get a cheaper access to their favourite audiobooks.
+Let’s just hope that with increasing audiobooks listeners, Audible finds a way to reduce their share over the price and help the users get a cheaper access to their favorite audiobooks.

 Though some Audible membership plans and offers can save good amount of money, it is still not feasible for everyone in the long run.